At last count, there were more than 1 million active real estate licenses in the U.S., and more than 86,000 real estate brokerages nationwide.

 You have your own personal sphere of influence, and you have the reputation and recognition of the brand you are a part of.

-Coldwell Banker has been associated with trusted real estate service since the great San Francisco earthquake of 1906, and their recent Blue marketing effort (see video below) is another example of how this brand is not going anywhere.
+Coldwell Banker has been associated with trusted real estate service since the great San Francisco earthquake of 1906, and its recent Blue marketing effort (see video below) is another example of how this brand is not going anywhere.

 The verdict: This isn’t your grandfather’s Coldwell Banker any more.